owncast/owncast.github.io/docs/chat/chat-authentication.md

 ### Owncast is an IndieAuth server

 If you run an Owncast server you can use it to authenticate yourself on other Owncast instances by using the URL of your server.

-## Fediverse Authentication

-Using your Fediverse account you can be sent a one time use code to verify your identity and authenticate yourself with Owncast chat.
-Fediverse support must be enabled on the Owncast server for this feature to be available.

-This is done by sending a direct message to your account.
-If you do not receive this message make sure you can accept direct messages.

-These codes expire, so you will need to request a new one if necessary.